salimbasha513/IIITB-LinearRegression-Bike-CaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was created as a case study required for Executive PG Programme in Machine Learning & AI - IIIT, Bangalore

 ## Contact